ssh88/Objective-C-Coding-Standards/README.md

 ### Protocol Managers ###

 Objects such as table views, collection views and map views usually require objects that conform to their protocols to implement many lines of code.
-For example a view controller conforming to the datasource and delegate protocols of a table view will normally implement the following methods:
+For example a view controller conforming to the ```dataSource``` and ```delegate``` protocols of a table view will normally implement the following methods:

 ```objc
 - tableView:cellForRowAtIndexPath: